Saturday, April 9, 2022 – Cincinnati, Ohio and Salt Lake City, Utah

-The FCRR test consists of five minutes of Q&A 3-voice recorded dictation at speeds ranging from 180-200 wpm.
+The FCRR test consists of five minutes of Q&A two-voice recorded dictation at 200 wpm.
 96% accuracy is required to pass the exam.
 The Administrative Office of the U.S. Courts recognizes the FCRR as realtime certification.
 USCRA membership is required to register for the exam.

 Two tests will be administered in this examination, Test #2 immediately after Test #1.